kazeno/Python-External-Data-Packaging-Example/README.md

 `python -m awesome_package.awesome_module`

-This should copy the auxiliary data files into your testing directory, and print the outputs of the auxiliary scripts
+This should copy the auxiliary data files into your testing directory, and print the outputs of the auxiliary scripts.